LC1332/Luotuo-Chinese-LLM/README.md

 This is NOT an official product of SenseTime

-We named project in Camel because both LLaMA and alpaca are all belongs to Artiodactyla-Camelidae(偶蹄目-骆驼科)
+We named project in Luotuo(Camel) because both LLaMA and alpaca are all belongs to Artiodactyla-Camelidae(偶蹄目-骆驼科)

 ## News

-luotuo-chinese-lora-7b-0.3 is in processing, the performance seems have significant improvement!
+luotuo-chinese-lora-7b-0.3 is in processing, the performance seems have a significant improvement!

 ## A Quick Start